ModdingMinecraft/CreeperHostGui/README.md

 # CreeperHostGui

-An Minecraft mod to order a CreeperHost server from in-game
+A Minecraft mod to order a CreeperHost server in-game.